thetherington/RouteTestToolRunner/README.md

 -   **User Experience:** Animated loading spinner, pulsating beam under the navbar, in-app toasts (error/success), scroll-sensitive transparent navbar.
 -   **Versioned & Scriptable:** Build-time version display in both the console and UI; Makefile-based build/run with CLI version injection.

+## Scheduler Features

+-   **Full CRUD for Job Schedules:**
+    Create, read, update, or delete schedule entries via a user-friendly card UI in the slide-out panel.
+Users pick date/time with a modern Flatpickr widget.
+-   **One-Job-at-a-Time Execution (Manual or Scheduled):**
+    Only a single job (manual, or background-scheduled) can run at any moment, enforced at the backend; all UI disables/reflects wait state accordingly.
+-   **Persistent Scheduling (using gocron):**
+    Each schedule is registered as a unique job with go-co-op/gocron.
+Scheduled jobs will trigger the same SSH orchestration as a manual job at their specified time.
+-   **Conflict Detection:**
+    When schedules are created or updated, the API checks for conflicts (overlapping jobs) within a configurable window and returns an error if the new schedule overlaps an existing job.
+-   **Cancel Support:**
+    Running scheduled jobs may be canceled/stopped from the frontend just like a manual run, forcibly interrupting any SSH process.
+-   **Result Reporting:**
+    After scheduled jobs run (or if canceled), their logs/output are stored and can be loaded into the UI via “View report”/“Run report” on the schedule card.
+-   **Frontend CRUD UX:**
+    All schedule operations (CRUD, run report) are managed in a dedicated ScheduleController class and rendered as SASS-styled cards inside the slideout panel.
+-   **Error Surfacing:**
+    If the backend rejects a schedule for any reason (e.g., conflict, invalid date), the associated error message is shown immediately and clearly in the schedule form.

 ---

 ## Directory Overview